ANKLE & FOOT REHABILITATION with Sportstek Balance Trainer

-By using two Dura Discs under a large rectangular board you can limit the range of motion your client can move their ankle.
+By using two Balance Discs under a large rectangular board you can limit the range of motion your client can move their ankle.
 Commence movement in the unrestricted plane first.
 The client can the gradually change the orientation of their feet to start moving in the injured ankles diminished range of motion.

 |1||Ice, compression and elevation||x||x||x||x||x|